“Is there a cure for social anxiety?”

 But there is one big, huge caveat of course.

-No matter what information or exercises I give you (and I give you all I’ve got, believe me) – you have to commit and DO THE WORK to cure your social anxiety.
+No matter what information or exercises I give you (and I give you all I’ve got, believe me) – you have to commit and DO THE WORK to get make a so-called “cure for social anxiety” happen.
 There is simply, no easy way around that.

 One of my students, let’s call him Tim, gave me permission to tell this next little story.